SoftBank confirms deal to sell Flipkart stake to Walmart

 Softbank founder and CEO Masayoshi Son did not give details in confirming the deal, which has been widely anticipated.
 He mentioned the agreement while discussing the company's quarterly results.

 Son did say he was doubling his initial investment with the sale.
-An official announcement is coming soon, he said.
+The agreement was reached overnight, and an official announcement is coming soon, he said.

-SoftBank also plans to give up some of its stake in U.S. wireless company Sprint, under a $26.5 billion merger deal that will combine it with T-Mobile.

-In a separate deal, already announced but awaiting U.S. regulatory approval, SoftBank plans to give up some of its stake in U.S. wireless company Sprint, under a $26.5 billion merger deal that will combine it with T-Mobile.
+Son made the comments on Flipkart casually during his earnings presentation.
+Later, when he was told no announcement had been made, he told reporters: "Oops.
+I already said it."

 Tokyo-based SoftBank reported Wednesday January-March its profit totaled 24 billion yen ($219 million), down from 580.5 billion yen the previous year.